Would you like to see what we have written on a subject? Use the search below.

 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

 This question of suffering financially is important for Christians.
-After all, if Christianity true, if God owns everything, if He is love, if He is the God of all provision, why do many of His precious children struggle in under lack of finance and/or debt?
+After all, if Christianity is true, if God owns everything, if He is love, if He is the God of all provision, why do many of His precious children struggle with a lack of finances and/or debt?

 "The LORD shall command the blessing upon thee in thy storehouses, and in all that thou settest thine hand unto...And the LORD shall make thee plenteous in goods, in the fruit of thy body, and in the fruit of thy cattle, and in the fruit of thy ground, in the land which the LORD sware unto thy fathers to give thee.
 The LORD shall open unto thee his good treasure, the heaven to give the rain unto thy land in his season, and to bless all the work of thine hand: and thou shalt lend unto many nations, and thou shalt not borrow.
 And the LORD shall make thee the head, and not the tail; and thou shalt be above only, and thou shalt not be beneath..."
 Deut.
 28:8-13